 Gauff loses match but learns lessons from Osaka

-Coco Gauff's U.S. Open came to an abrupt end under the bright lights of Arthur Ashe Stadium on Saturday but the 15-year-old said she would leave New York a better player after falling to world number one Naomi Osaka.

-NEW YORK: Coco Gauff's U.S. Open came to an abrupt end under the bright lights of Arthur Ashe Stadium on Saturday but the 15-year-old said she would leave New York a better player after falling to world number one Naomi Osaka.
+NEW YORK: Coco Gauff's US Open came to an abrupt end under the bright lights of Arthur Ashe Stadium on Saturday (Aug 31) but the 15-year-old said she would leave New York a better player after falling to world number one Naomi Osaka.

 Backed by lively support from the packed home crowd, the young American was clearly overmatched against the defending champion, who needed just over an hour to book her ticket to the fourth round.